At University of Waterloo, the fundamental purposes of the cyclical program review process are to help:

 Program Response and Implementation Plan

-Priorities for implementation, with realistic timelines for initiating and monitoring actions.
+Priorities for implementation and timelines for initiating and monitoring actions

 Final Assessment Report

 The Quality Assurance Office prepares a Final Assessment Report (FAR) and provides it to the Department/School for review and comment.
 The Final Assessment Report outlines:

 The significant strengths and weaknesses of the program as described by the program,